 “Of course the whole world was in a loose sense Marxist in the late 60s and early 70s when I was in my formation.
 When I was first teaching in the late 60s and early 70s, Marxist categories were the ones in which people thought.
 And his books were definitely the ones everyone started from.
 But he was certainly the most significant influence, and interestingly the other dominant figure in the field that I came to work in, Lawrence Stone, was someone I always reacted against.
 I never liked his work; I always thought he was over-schematic.
 I didn’t think he had the empathy with the mental world of the past that Christopher Hill had”.

 Why Morrill reacted against Stone so violently I do not know having not read Stone I cannot offer a reason at the moment but will come back to it at a later stage.
-One absorbing point came out of the interview, and that was how Morrill describes the origins of the revisionist’s of which he is probably the leader.”
-Well, I think the interesting thing about revisionism was how a whole series of people came to the same conclusions simultaneously without really knowing one another.
+One interesting point came out of the interview, and that was how Morrill describes the origins of the revisionist’s of which he is probably the leader.”
+Well, I think the exciting thing about revisionism was how a whole series of people came to the same conclusions simultaneously without really knowing one another.

 “It’s also worth saying that almost all the revisionists were people who’d studied in Oxford and then been made to leave, for whom jobs couldn’t be found in Oxford.
 We reacted to some extent against a previous generation of Oxford-trained historians like Stone and Hugh Trevor-Roper and Hill.